FD vs PPF

 The Fixed Deposits give more control when we talk about money withdrawal.
 One can withdraw any amount any time he/she needs to.
 Moreover, if one wants to close an FD account prematurely, he/she can.

-Tax Benefits on PPF vs Tax Benefits on FD
+Tax Benefits on PPF vs FD

 One of the crucial parts of investment planning is tax-reduction.
-Both PPF and FD offer tax benefits u/s 80C of the IT Act.
+Both PPF and FD offer tax benefits under Section 80C of the IT Act.
 However, PPF provides more benefits.
 For Fixed Deposits after five years of the lock-in period, the money that is invested in FD can easily be claimed for deduction with an upper limit of Rs.1, 50, 000.

 The interest that is earned on FDs ranges from 0 to 30% depending on this bracket of income tax one falls.
 The PPF provides deductions on the deposit amount of up to Rs.1.5 lakh.